-The beginning and intermediate sequence in modern Hebrew consists of HEBR 1001, 1002, 3011, and 3012.
-To fulfill the second language requirement with modern Hebrew, you must complete HEBR 3012 with a grade of C- or better (or S) OR pass the Language Proficiency Exam in modern Hebrew.
+The beginning and intermediate sequence in Biblical Hebrew consists of HEBR 1101, 1102, 3101, and 3102.
+To fulfill the second language requirement with Biblical Hebrew, you must complete HEBR 3102 with a grade of C- or better (or S).
+There is no Language Proficiency Exam for Biblical Hebrew.

-Modern Hebrew is offered at the beginning and intermediate levels every semester and at the advanced level every fall.
+Biblical Hebrew is offered at the beginning and intermediate levels in alternate years and at the advanced level when needed.
 No courses are offered during the summer.
-Learn more about our online course offerings here.

 - HEBR 1101 – Beginning Biblical Hebrew I (5 cr., every other fall)

 - HEBR 1102 – Beginning Biblical Hebrew II (5 cr., every other spring)

 - HEBR 3101 – Intermediate Biblical Hebrew I (4 cr., every other fall)

 - HEBR 3102 – Intermediate Biblical Hebrew II (4 cr., every other spring)

 - HEBR 3200 / 5200 – Advanced Classical Hebrew (3 cr.)

 - HEBR 3300 / 5300 – Post-Biblical Hebrew: Second Temple Period (3 cr.)

 - HEBR 3400 / 5400 – Rabbinic Texts (3 cr.)